mustafa-hanif/soar-test/README.md

 Design is fully responsive

 In the settings page, I am using Tanstack Form to define zod form validations, and error handling.

+Whole app is performant which JS payload just around 100kb, while most of the rendering is server-side

+Whole app is accessiblity optimized, with ARIA labels, keyboard navigations and text data where charts are not available